andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </div>

 Am I saying the world would be a better place if we all walked around stark naked in front of a group of strangers?
 Maybe.
+Maybe not.
 But I'm willing to give it a shot.

 <h4 class="article-subheader">Slap Your Grandma</h4>
-In 2005's rhapsodic ode to healthy backsides, "Honky Tonk Badonkadonk," Trace Adkins, the bard of Sarepta, Louisiana croons,
+In the 2005 rhapsodic ode to healthy backsides, "Honky Tonk Badonkadonk," the bard of Sarepta, Louisiana croons,

 <div class="text-muted fst-italic mx-3 mb-3">
 And ooh-wee<br>